-A very notable entry in the M&P lineup is the M&P380 Shield EZ, introduced at SHOT Show 2018.
-An unusual design being a full-sized .380 ACPnote with a grip safety, this pistol is noted for its very easy-to-rack slide and magazines with thumb studs (much like a .22 LR pistol magazine) for easy loading.
+A very notable entry in the M&P lineup is the M&P 380 Shield EZ, introduced at SHOT Show 2018.
+An unusual design being a compact-sized .380 ACPnote with a grip safety, this pistol is noted for its very easy-to-rack slide (thanks to having an internal hammer instead of being striker-fired) and magazines with thumb studs for easy loading (much like a .22 LR pistol magazine).
 These features make it primarily targeted at people who generally have trouble handling a semi-automatic pistol, which are mainly female, elderly, and disabled customers.
 In fact, American Rifleman's Ladies Pistol Project 3 tested 26 pistols in the hands of 68 women and found that the Shield EZ was by far the clear favorite.
 The Shield EZ series added a 9mm chambering option in December 2019.

 - The M&P makes its first video game appearance in Alpha Protocol as the Hamilton 45.
 It's the most balanced of the game's pistols.

 - The police officers in Total Recall (2012) carry the M&P 9 as their primary weapon.
 Quaid also uses one.